Blackfb/Python_Challenge/README.md

   * The greatest increase in profits (date and amount) over the entire period

   * The greatest decrease in losses (date and amount) over the entire period

+  * Also, final script both print the analysis to the terminal and exporting a text file with the results.

 * Final analysis: